Hosea Bible book cover

 God's Faithful Love

 This book offers a shocking opening to the Twelve.
 God commands Hosea to do the unthinkable: marry a prostitute named Gomer.
-It isn't just a strange request; it's a living metaphor.
+It is not just a strange request; it is a living metaphor.
 Hosea represents God, and the unfaithful Gomer represents the nation of Israel.
 Through the pain of this broken marriage, Hosea explores God's emotional life.
-He shows that God isn't just a distant judge; He is a heartbroken husband.
+He shows that God is not just a distant judge; He is a heartbroken husband.

 Despite Israel's constant betrayal, the book teaches that God's love is irrational and relentless.
 While Hosea focuses on God's love, the next prophet shifts the focus to a terrifying warning about the Day of the Lord in the book of Joel.